Generalized Hitchin systems on rational surfaces: Sheaves from difference equations

 On any such curve, we have an involution $y\mapsto -p_2(x,w)-y$ which exchanges the two points on any given fiber.
 Given any such curve, the translation between matrices $B$ on $C_\alpha$ and matrices on $F_2$ is quite explicit in terms of coordinates: express $B$ in terms of the coordinates, and use the equation of $C_\alpha$ to eliminate any term of degree $\ge 2$ in $y$.
 The resulting matrix, every coefficient of which is linear in $y$ and weighted homogeneous, can now be viewed as a matrix on $F_2$, and is a canonical extension of $B$.

 There are several degenerate cases to consider.
 In characteristic not 2, we can complete the square to make $p_2=0$, and the degenerate cases are classified by the multiplicities of the zeros of $p_4$ (with an additional case when $p_2=p_4=0$).
 These cases all extend to characteristic 2; there is one extra case in characteristic 2 ($p_2=0$, $p_4$ is not a square) for which we do not have a natural difference/differential equation interpretation, so do not consider below.
+Note that over a perfect field, any such curve is equivalent to the curve $y^2=x w^3$.

 \begin{itemize} \item[211:] $C_\alpha$ is integral, with a single node.
 Then $C_\alpha$ is isomorphic to $\P^1$ with $0$ and $\infty$ identified, and $\eta$ acts on this $\P^1$ as $z\mapsto \beta/z$ for some $\beta$.
 Up to a change of coordinates on $F_2$, $C_\alpha$ has the equation